 Regardless of which Microsoft Dynamics 365 product a company is considering, there are limitations decision-makers should be aware of when comparing those systems to NetSuite.
 The first is Microsoft’s decision to put two different cloud ERP products on the market.

 Microsoft customers run the risk of outgrowing Dynamics 365 Business Central.
-If that happens, the move to Dynamics 365 Finance would essentially be a reimplementation, resulting in major disruption and steep costs.
+If that happens, the move to Dynamics 365 Finance would essentially be a new implementation, resulting in major disruption and steep costs.
 The inverse is also true.
 Downgrading from Dynamics 365 Finance to Business Central is akin to replacing your system.

 NetSuite has a single system used by customers ranging from fast-growing startups with just a few million dollars in revenue up to billion-dollar companies that have gone public on the platform.
 NetSuite allows customers to start small and add functionality as their requirements grow.
 If a company divests part of its business and needs less functionality from its ERP system, it can turn off unneeded functionality in NetSuite.